Excel VBA Find

 Expressions in macros are ranges defined such as range 1 or range 2.
-What is a keyword for what we want to search a specific value?
+What is a keyword for what we want to search for a specific value?
 Lookin is a keyword for what we are trying to search is it a comment or a formula or a string.
 Similarly, there are other constraints in Find function which are optional.
 The only mandatory field required is what is a value we are trying to search.

 The parameter for find function is the range of cells.
 Like in which range we want to find a value.
-It can be a few columns or few cells or whole worksheet.
+It can be a few columns or few cells or a whole worksheet.

 Suppose our data has the following values